-The fifth in a series of conversations on Advancing Arabic Language Teaching and Learning explored ways to support children who struggle to learn to read, with a particular focus on boys engagement with literacy.
-The conversation explored the effective approaches to identify and monitor the type and level of support needed to meet students’ learning needs.
+Advancing Arabic Language Teaching and Learning explored ways to support children who struggle to learn to read, with a particular focus on boys engagement with literacy.
+In addition to the effective approaches to identify and monitor the type and level of support needed to meet students’ learning needs.
 This includes early screening and diagnostic assessments to identify struggling readers and develop evidence-based targeted interventions to provide students with the additional support they require so as not to fall behind.

 This note summarizes and extends the key points and recommendations on these topics from the World Bank’s report on Advancing Arabic Language Teaching Learning: A Path to Reducing Learning Poverty in MENA.